Ensemble Learning Based Classification Algorithm Recommendation: Introduction

+The main contributions of this paper are summarized as follows: \begin{itemize} \item We formulate classification algorithm recommendation as a multi-label meta-learning problem, allowing multiple statistically competitive algorithms to be recommended for the same data set. \item We propose a multi-view ensemble recommendation framework that constructs base models from different combinations of heterogeneous meta-feature groups. \item We introduce an accuracy- and diversity-aware filtering strategy for selecting base recommendation models before ensemble combination.
+The theoretical discussion is used as motivation for this design rather than as a universal guarantee of ensemble superiority. \item We conduct an extensive empirical study on 1,090 classification problems, 13 candidate algorithms, and five types of meta-features, and show that the proposed ensemble strategy improves recommendation performance over individual recommendation models. \end{itemize}

 The rest of this paper is organized as follows.
-Section \ref{sec:relatedwork} discusses the related work.
-Section \ref{sec:prestudy} introduces the preliminary study of ensemble learning based algorithm recommendation.
-Section \ref{sec:ensembleAlgRec} presents the ensemble learning based algorithm recommendation method.
-Section \ref{sec:ExpStudy} gives the experimental study of the proposed method.
-And Section \ref{sec:conclusion} concludes the work in this paper.
+Section \ref{sec:relatedwork} discusses related work.
+Section \ref{sec:prestudy} introduces the preliminary study of ensemble learning-based algorithm recommendation.
+Section \ref{sec:ensembleAlgRec} presents the proposed ensemble learning-based recommendation method.
+Section \ref{sec:ExpStudy} reports the experimental study.
+Section \ref{sec:conclusion} concludes the paper.